Fire & Emergency Services

 Among other requirements, to be considered as a paid-on-call firefighter for the District of Elkford, all candidates must:

-• Be physically fit and maintain peak fitness levels.
+- Be physically fit and maintain a healthy lifestyle

 As a paid-on-call firefighter for the District of Elkford, you’ll receive: